 Sources for infrastructural investment financing come from the Association´s revenue.
 It is composed of the rent paid by Vodakva, income from Vodakva´s shares and subventions, all without straining the municipalities´ budget.
 Since the establishment, the Association in cooperation with Vodakva tries to find supplement resources from regional, national or European subsidy programs so that the high investment costs don´t have an important impact on the water and sewer rates.

-In twenty four years, the association has invested more than CZK 2 billion in the water infrastructure belonging to member municipalities.
+In twenty five years, the association has invested almost CZK 3 billion in the water infrastructure belonging to member municipalities.
 More than a half of it was paid from subsidies, contributions or loans, the rest derived from the rent paid by Vodakva and the income from Vodakva´s shares.
-During this period, the Association´s assets have risen more than four times from the original CZK 1.2 billion to 6.2 billion.
+During this period, the Association´s assets have risen more than five times from the original CZK 1.2 billion to 6.4 billion.